belle2/basf2/online_book/basf2/first_steering_file.rst

 see a warning message for the second call telling you that the corresponding particle list already exists.

+As long as no selection criteria (cuts) are provided, the only difference between loading different charged final state particle types is the mass hypothesis used in the track fit.

 Each particle used in the ``decayString`` argument of the `fillParticleList` function can be extended with a label.
 This is useful to distinguish between multiple lists of the same particle type with different selection criteria,